Is Your Technology Integrator HTA Certified?

 A strong track record of being fair and honest is vital.
 They believe every HTA Certified company should inspire trust and confidence.
 The HTA aims for great home technology experiences delivered by skilled, trustworthy companies who deliver exceptional customer service.

-Spire is the only integrator in Michigan to be HTA certified and designated as the top tier, Estate.
+Spire was the first integrator in Michigan to be HTA certified and designated as the top tier, Estate.

 View Spire’s Profile